SalamPS/SalamPS/README.md

 # 👋 Hello, I'm Salam!

-I'm a passionate Web Developer with a love for MERN Stack.
+I'm a Web Developer with a love for MERN Stack.
+Also work with React Native and Arduino.

 ## 💡 What I Bring to the Table